 What is a Third World country?
 The answer to this question varies depending upon when in history one asks the question.
 The meaning of "third world" has evolved considerably since it was first introduced more than half a century ago.

 Originally coined by French historian Alfred Sauvy in 1952*, "Third World" was part of the "three worlds" label system used to describe a country's political alliances.
 The "First World" countries were the largely democratic NATO countries such as the United States, Japan, and much of Western Europe.
 The "Second World" countries were the Communist Bloc countries, including the Soviet Union, China, and their allies.
 Finally, "Third World" countries were countries that remained neutral and allied with neither side.

 Adding insult to inaccuracy, when used in its modern context, Third World is considered to be a derogatory term that degrades countries which are developing and/or poor.
-This combination of confusion and possible insult has made Third World a largely obsolete term.
+This combination of confusion and disrespect has made Third World a largely obsolete term.

-Instead, most modern speakers and writers favor more accurate, inoffensive terms such as "developing countries" and "least developed countries" (calculated by the United Nations) or "low-income countries" (based upon World Bank data).
+Instead of describing countries as Third World, most modern speakers and writers favor more accurate, inoffensive terms such as "developing countries" and "least-developed countries" (calculated by the United Nations Human Development Index) or "low-income countries" (based upon World Bank data).

 The United Nations Member States Monaco, Nauru, North Korea, and Somalia are typically excluded from the Human Development Index.
 Were they to be included, all but Monaco would likely rank as developing or least-developed countries.

 *Some sources dispute Sauvy's statement that he invented the "three world" system and its related terms.
 A few sources claim Charles De Gaulle said it first, while others maintain that the United Nations had already begun using the terms in 1945 to describe the economic development of various countries.

 |Central African Republic||0.404||0.407|

 |Sao Tome and Principe||0.618||0.619|